Audio4Linux/PulseConnectionListener/README.md

 ## Usage

-#### Example: Listen for audio sink changes of a specific output device

 First you need to find the name of the sink you want to watch:
 ```
 pactl list sinks | grep "Name:" -A1
 ```
 I'll use my Bluetooth earbuds (`bluez_sink.80_7B_3E_21_79_EC.a2dp_sink`) for the following examples.
+(You can also leave this filter out if you want to receive events from all sinks.)

 Launch the `pa_conn_watcher` executable with the corresponding parameters:
 ```
 ./pa_conn_watcher --filter "bluez_sink.80_7B_3E_21_79_EC.a2dp_sink"
 ```

 We can also run a shell command when an event has been received.
-For example we can print something to stdout or run external scripts:
+For example, we can print something to stdout or run external scripts:
 ```
 ./pa_conn_watcher --run "echo 'Something happened!'" --silent --filter "bluez_sink.80_7B_3E_21_79_EC.a2dp_sink"